eaescob/rustircd/README.md

 ---

-**RustIRCD** - Modern IRC daemon implementation in Rust.
-Built for performance, security, and extensibility.
+**RustIRCD** - Modern, secure, and high-performance IRC daemon implementation in Rust.
+Built with ❤️ for the IRC community.